sisams/MPO624-2020/SYLLABUS.md

 ### Theory Tuesdays, Computer Thursdays

-Tuesdays will cover the essential ideas and vocabulary, aimed at the exam(s).
+Tuesdays will cover the essential ideas and vocabulary, aimed toward the exams.

-Thursdays will be done with a projector, often paralleing the homework assignments.
+Thursdays will be done with a projector, often paralleling the homework assignments (follow along; then students extend examples or change to their own data inputs for homework).

 ### 3 modules: basic stats, series methods, empirical methods
 Three main modules break up the 14 weeks into ~5 week chunks.